 - Balance upon the borrower paying another 10% of the carrying debt

-All loans other than the personal loans which are restructured under this framework shall be subject to a monitoring period viz the period starting from the date of implementation of the resolution plan till the borrower pays 10% of the residual debt, subject to a minimum of one year from the commencement of the first payment of interest or principal (whichever is later) on the credit facility with longest period of moratorium.
+All loans, other than the personal loans which are restructured under this framework, shall be subject to a monitoring period viz the period starting from the date of implementation of the resolution plan.
+This monitoring shall continue till the borrower pays 10% of the residual debt, subject to a minimum of one year from the commencement of the first payment of interest or principal (whichever is later) on the credit facility with the longest period of moratorium.

 How can InCorp help you?

-Our team of experienced Investment Bankers & Resolution Professionals acting together as a single unit provide a complete perspective to the lenders and stakeholders.
+Our team of experienced Investment Bankers & Resolution Professionals acting together as a single unit, provide a complete perspective to the lenders and stakeholders.
 We have raised over Rs.
-2,200 Crs in the past 5 years and have also been involved in successful resolution of a real estate company having loan of over Rs.
+2,200.
+Crs in the past 5 years and have also been involved in successful resolution of a real estate company having a loan of over Rs.
 2,500 Crs.
-We are also currently assisting a few other real estate companies to resolve the liquidity issues facing them.
+We are also currently assisting a few other real estate companies to resolve the liquidity issues faced by them.

-We can help you in understanding the key nuances of debt restructuring and understanding of the scheme.
-They can help you in exploring different options available to resolve the financial position of your business, evaluating the best course of action for your debt and can also help in planning and executing the entire process end to end.
+We can help you in understanding the key nuances of debt restructuring and understanding of the one-time loan restructuring scheme.
+They can help you in exploring different options available to resolve the financial position of your business, evaluating the best course of action for your debt and also planning the execution of the entire restructuring process end-to-end.